This project was written by:

 resize a background image with a sprite due to bad interaction between

-, the various
+background-size and background-position, the various

 sizes of icons are all in the sprite file and they are chosen by changing the

-property in the media queries.
+background-position property in the media queries.

 The main icons are 68px square.
 They are used on the home page and in the page titles on the inside pages.
 The medium-size icons are 51px (75%) and they are made by applying an SVG transform to the original icons.
 They are used in the sidebar menu.
 They are also used in the page titles and the home page at smaller sizes.
 The small icons are 34px (50%) and are also made by SVG transform.
 They are used in the dropdown menus and in the previous/next page navigation at the bottom of each page.
 They are also used on the home page at very small sizes.
 So the responsive characteristic is carried out by swapping out the larger ones for smaller ones in the media queries.